imfd-stroemungsmechanik/introduction-into-cfd/3_discretization/1_preprocessing.md

 ### Writing out Results

 As the simulation progresses, results are written out at certain intervals of time that can later be analysed and visualized.
 The `writeControl` keyword presents several options for setting the iteration interval at which the results are written.
-Here, the `runTime option` is selected which specifies that results are written out at certain simulation time intervals.
+Here, the `runTime` option is selected which specifies that results are written out at certain simulation time intervals.
 Here, the `writeInterval` keyword sets this interval to `0.02`, which means that every 0.02 seconds of simulation time a results folder will be written.
-Since the total simulation time is 1 second, this results in 50 results folders at different time steps.
 When OpenFOAM writes out results, it creates a new directory *named as the current time* containing a individual file for each field written out.
-There is an optional `purgeWrite` entry which specifies, whether only the last $$n$$ time steps are stored and the rest discarded.
-Setting this to 0 keeps all the results folders.

 The corresponding lines in the `controlDict` look as follows:
 ```
 writeControl    runTime;

 writeInterval   0.02;

-purgeWrite      0;
 ```